IPv6-mPvD/pvdd/src/README.md

 ## TODO
 There is a lack of consistency in the various namings or in the way items should be freed/released.

-Add a mechanism to allow an application to properly gather multi-lines messages.

 We need to decide whether to prefix things with __pvd__ or with __pvdid__.

-Thinking at it, it will be probably be better for the connection functions to return an allocated structure containing, other things, the socket and provide accessors for it.